Muhammed Gwady

-Muhammed Muhammed Gwady (Arabic: محمد الجوادي) is an Arab academic, whose discipline include medicine, literature, history, criticism, language and political and developmental ideology.
-He is also a professor of cardiology at Zagazig University in Egypt.
+Muhammed Muhammed Gwady (محمد الجوادي; 23 October 1958 – 9 June 2023) was an Egyptian academic, whose discipline included medicine, literature, history, criticism, language and political and developmental ideology.
+He was also a professor of cardiology at Zagazig University in Egypt.

-Over the course of his scientific and practical history, he has made significant achievements, which qualified him to become the youngest Egyptian to receive eight high-level honors; he is the youngest member of Academy of the Arabic Language in Cairo 2003, Egyptian Scientific Institute 2008, Egyptian Academy of Scientific Culture 1978 and the Egypt Writers' Union 1979.
-He is also the youngest recipient of the State Recognition Award 2004, State Promotion Award 1982, Academy of the Arabic Language in Cairo Award 1978 and National Science and Technology Progress Award, First Class 1985.
+Over the course of his scientific and practical history, he had made significant achievements, which qualified him to become the youngest Egyptian to receive eight high-level honors; he was the youngest member of Academy of the Arabic Language in Cairo 2003, Egyptian Scientific Institute 2008, Egyptian Academy of Scientific Culture 1978 and the Egypt Writers' Union 1979.
+He was also the youngest recipient of the State Recognition Award 2004, State Promotion Award 1982, Academy of the Arabic Language in Cairo Award 1978 and National Science and Technology Progress Award, First Class 1985.

-Since 1978, he has published over 100 books of history, literature and translation, as well as hundreds of studies and articles.
-He has spent his career climbing the academic ladder until he was endowed a Professorship in Cardiovascular Medicine at the Faculty of Medicine of Zagazig University.
-In addition, he has held and took on many medical, scientific, journalistic, economic, cultural and humanitarian positions and responsibilities.
+From 1978, he published over 100 books of history, literature and translation, as well as hundreds of studies and articles.
+He had spent his career climbing the academic ladder until he was endowed a Professorship in Cardiovascular Medicine at the Faculty of Medicine of Zagazig University.
+In addition, he had held and took on many medical, scientific, journalistic, economic, cultural and humanitarian positions and responsibilities.

+Gwady died on 9 June 2023, at the age of 64.

 Early life

-Muhammed Gwady was born in the 1950's in Faraskur, Damietta Governorate, Egypt.
+Muhammed Gwady was born on 23 October 1958, in Faraskur, Damietta Governorate, Egypt.

 Education

 Gwady received his high school education in Ain Shams, Cairo.
 In 1985, he received master's degree in cardiovascular disease, with a thesis on acute myocardial infarction.
-In 1990, he received his PhD incardiovascular disease, with a thesis on the assessment of cardiac dimensions and functions among the elderly.
-He is also a visiting fellow at Cleveland Clinic, Cleveland, Ohio, United States of America, since 1991.
+In 1990, he received his PhD in cardiovascular disease, with a thesis on the assessment of cardiac dimensions and functions among the elderly.
+He was also a visiting fellow at Cleveland Clinic, Cleveland, Ohio, United States, since 1991.

 Work life

 Occupations

-He worked as a Professor of Cardiovascular Disease at the Faculty of Medicine (Zagazig University), Editor-in-Chief of The New Egyptian Journal of Medicine, political adviser to the International Coalition for Egyptians Abroad (ICEGA), Chairman of the Foreign Affairs Committee and elected member of the National Council for Human Rights, he was also responsible for the German and European case of cooperation in this Council, and the National Committee to Combat Human Trafficking.
-He was also a member of the board of directors of the Drug Holding Company, Holdipharma.
-And a member of the board of directors of the Holding Company for Biological Products and Vaccines, Vacsera.
+Gwady worked as a Professor of Cardiovascular Disease at the Faculty of Medicine (Zagazig University), Editor-in-Chief of The New Egyptian Journal of Medicine, political adviser to the International Coalition for Egyptians Abroad (ICEGA), Chairman of the Foreign Affairs Committee and elected member of the National Council for Human Rights, he was also responsible for the German and European case of cooperation in this Council, and the National Committee to Combat Human Trafficking.
+He was also a member of the board of directors of the Drug Holding Company, Holdipharma and a member of the board of directors of the Holding Company for Biological Products and Vaccines, Vacsera.
 He was Al-Motafawkeen High School’s board of trustees’ chairman.